retrospect-addon/kodi.emulator.ascii/README.md

 Feel free to contribute to the completion using Pull Requests for this repository.

 ### Using _SAKÉ_
+SAKÉ can be installed using the `pip install` command:

+    $ pip install sakee

-In order to use _SAKÉ_ for development Kodi add-ons, you will need to include its path the the Python paths.
+This will install SAKÉ in the active Python installation.
+It will be available directly to all your Python scripts.
+If you choose to not use `pip install` and want to run it from a specific (custom) location then you you will need to include its path the the Python paths.
 Eiter via:

 ```Python
 sys.path.append('<path to SAKÉ>')